XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 Our Linux OS images are built with the Yocto Project.
 Use `balenaEtcher` to flash a downloaded image to a microSD card, then boot your XpressReal T3 from it.
 Refer to the [Getting Started Guide](/guides/getting-started/) for flashing instructions.

+## Install Home Assistant Operating System (HAOS) Image

+Home Assistant is an open-source home automation platform that prioritises local control and privacy.
+It is powered by a global community of tinkerers and DIY enthusiasts, and is perfect for running on the XpressReal T3.

+Home Assistant Operating System (formerly HassOS) is a Linux-based system optimised to host Home Assistant and its add-ons.
+We've built HAOS images for XpressReal T3.

+For more information, refer to our open-source [GitHub repository](https://github.com/XpressReal/Home-Assistant-Operating-System).

 ## Install Android OS Image